Skip to content

 Provisions for Citizenship - Lineal Descent

-Membership in the Pembina band is open to descendants of Chief Red Bear, Chief Charles Bottineau, Chief Joseph Montrieul, Female Chiefs Machequayaince Adik Songab, Techomegood Adik Songab, Utinawasis Adik Songab, or their respective bands, as lineal descendants of the Pembina Chippewa Indians per the 1863 Pembina Treaty annuity rolls.
+Membership is open to descendants of Chief Red Bear, Chief Charles Bottineau, Chief Joseph Montrieul, Female Chiefs Machequayaince Adik Songab, Techomegood Adik Songab, Utinawasis Adik Songab, or their respective bands, as lineal descendants of the Pembina Chippewa Indians per the 1863 Pembina Treaty annuity rolls.

 The Red Bear Pembina Chippewa Indians adhere to lineal citizenship principles based on their traditional customs and beliefs.
 This practice is in accordance with United Nations Resolution A61-295, The Declaration on the Rights of Indigenous Peoples.